Voices

 In Sunday’s typically heat-knit twilight, I glance up from pinching pie crust into old-fashioned, part curtains patterned in fat cherries.
 A palomino trots down my street, its rider guiding with the blithe sway of a professional.
 Hup, Marian.
 The gallop.
 By the time I scream for the world and make it outside, man and horse are a yellow star bouncing, a juicy glistening on the wane, the clopping echoing into epic—towards Chatsworth’s deformed cliffs, red as goblins in the last of this sun: boulder-chop a madwoman’s teeth, baring.
 On, on…

-Posted in Poetry, Theatre, Writer quotes, Writing | Tagged , , , , , , | Leave a comment
+Posted in Poetry, Theatre, Writer quotes, writing | Tagged , , , , , , | Leave a comment

 And The Seat Moved